huntercfreeman/BlazorStudio/README.md

 - The gif for this will be the gif at the start of this file where I showcase its usage as to decrease how large this README is.

 Text Editor
 - Has its own public repository and is a NuGet Package itself.
 Find source code at: https://github.com/huntercfreeman/Blazor.Text.Editor
-- Demo website at (clear your cache if needed as the demo website uses WebAssembly) https://hunter-freeman-dev.azurewebsites.net/
 - Syntax Highlighting
 - Text Selection
 - Keyboard movement: { ArrowLeft, ArrowDown, ArrowUp, ArrowRight, Home, End }